cmusphinx/cmusphinx.github.io/wiki/gstreamer.md

-If you have installed pocketsphinx under a different prefix, you will also need to set the ''LD_LIBRARY_PATH'' variable.
-If your installation prefix is ''$psprefix'', then you would want to set these variables.
+If you have installed pocketsphinx under a different prefix, you will also need to set the `LD_LIBRARY_PATH` variable.
+If your installation prefix is `$psprefix`, then you would want to set these variables.

 	export LD_LIBRARY_PATH=$psprefix/lib
 	export GST_PLUGIN_PATH=$psprefix/lib/gstreamer-1.0

-To verify that GStreamer can find the plugin, run ''gst-inspect-1.0 pocketsphinx''.
+To verify that GStreamer can find the plugin, run `gst-inspect-1.0 pocketsphinx`.
 You should get a large amount of output, ending with something like this: